DanielDwyer/ez-local-time/README.md

 ![npm version](https://img.shields.io/npm/v/ez-local-time.svg)
 ![License](https://img.shields.io/npm/l/ez-local-time.svg)

-If you have ever tried to extract and use **date** and **time** in Javascript, you know that it can really be a real hassle amd pain in the ass.
+If you have ever tried to extract and use **dates** and **times** in Javascript, you know that it can really be a hassle and a real pain in the ass.
 **Never** deal with ```new Date``` or ```Date.now()``` again when trying to deal with local time, dates, or time zones.
 You provide the region/timezone, or better yet you can even let us detect it, and get the local date & time for that region/timezone.

-The **region** parameter follows a logical protocol: County/City, i.e. America/New_York .

-**Note** If a country or city is more than a single word, all words are capitalized and are separated by an underscore (as you can see above).

 ### See A Complete List of Supported Cities Below